Rebecca Judd: Career

 In January 2017, Judd joined the KIIS Network to host the 3PM Pick-Up along with Katie "Monty" Dimond and Yumi Stynes.

 In 2018 Judd released her first book called "The Baby Bible" about pregnancy and motherhood.

 Judd created controversy during the 2020 Melbourne COVID-19 pandemic lockdown by wearing a "Free Melbourne" t-shirt on her Instagram and criticising Victorian Premier Dan Andrews for Melbourne's lockdown measures, calling him "Dictator Dan".

 In November 2020, Judd announced she would not be returning to the 3pm Pick-up in 2021, citing she wanted to take a break from the media and focus on her four children and husband Chris Judd.

 Judd is an ambassador for Myer and for brands such as Klorane, Chadstone The Fashion Capital, Adairs and The Skincare Company.

-In 2023, Judd competed on the seventh season of The Amazing Race Australia with her sister, Kate Twigley.
+In 2023, Judd competed in the seventh season of The Amazing Race Australia with her sister, Kate Twigley.

 Personal life

 In September 2007, Judd announced that she would be moving to Melbourne with then boyfriend Chris Judd.
 She completed her studies in speech and language pathology at La Trobe University in 2008 and worked in adult rehabilitation at the Alfred Hospital.

 On 31 December 2010, Judd married Chris Judd at Melbourne's Carousel at Albert Park.
-They have a son born in 2011, a daughter born in 2014, and twin boys born in 2016.
+They have a son, Oscar, born in 2011, a daughter, Billie, born in 2014, and twin boys, Tom and Darcy, born in 2016.

-Judd lives in a $7.3 million Spanish Colonial house in Brighton.
+The Judd family lives in a $7.3 million Spanish Colonial house in Brighton.